International Programmes 2024/2025

 University of Göttingen – Committed to Excellence

 Founded in 1737, the University of Göttingen is a research-driven university of high international standing.
 It is renowned for its diverse range of academic disciplines, research-oriented teaching, and outstanding scientific environment in which more than 40 Nobel laureates have studied, taught, or pursued their research.
-Currently, 28,500 students are enrolled at the University of Göttingen, 15 percent of whom are international students.
+With about 28,500 students, 16 percent of whom are international students, and more than 210 degree programmes, the university is one of the largest in Germany.

 Variety of study programmes